Section 1062 vs a DST: Spread the Tax or Defer It

 Here is the sentence that matters most, and the one that gets lost in the excitement: Section 1062 does not reduce the tax you owe.
 It only spreads it across four years.

 You still pay the full federal income tax on the gain.
 You just pay it in four interest free pieces instead of all at once.
 That is a genuine cash flow benefit, and for a farmer selling to a neighbor who will keep the ground in production, it can be exactly the right tool.
-But it is a spreading tool, not a deferral tool, and it comes with strings: the buyer has to be an active farmer and the land has to stay farmed for a decade.
+The key distinction is what gets deferred: Section 1062 defers the payment over four years, but you still recognize the whole gain in the year you sell.
+A 1031 exchange into a DST defers the gain itself.
+And Section 1062 comes with strings: the buyer has to be an active farmer and the land has to stay farmed for a decade.

 How a Delaware Statutory Trust is different